About the Orchestra

 Volunteers throughout Chicago have contributed thousands of hours ever since the orchestra was founded in 1921.
 Our volunteers have a passion to support community-based performing arts organizations, and musical knowledge is not required.

 All musicians are invited to audition for membership to the Chicago Metropolitan Symphony Orchestra.
-Contact us today to schedule an audition throughout the season and find out more.
+Read more and contact us today to schedule an audition.

-The Chicago Metropolitan Symphony Orchestra rehearses and performs from September to May at the Merit School of Music in the West Loop/Greektown neighborhood of Chicago.
+The Chicago Metropolitan Symphony Orchestra rehearses at the Merit School of Music in the West Loop, just blocks away from Greektown, Randolph Street, public transportation, and downtown Chicago.

 P.O.
 Box 8638